 For more information on the early history of cross country skiing in Saskatoon please consult the following publication, available in print from the Saskatoon Nordic Ski Club:

 54 Years of Sliding and Striding: A Capsule History of Skiing in Saskatoon 1928 - 1982.

 Governing documents for the Saskatoon Nordic Ski Club are the club bylaws, and the Non Profit Corporations Act of Saskatchewan.
-The club bylaws were updated in 2012, and adopted formally by the club membership on October 11, 2012.
+The club bylaws were updated in 2012, and adopted formally by the club membership on October 11, 2012 and updated again by membership in Oct 2016.
 The new bylaws are now effective.

 Program and/or committee chairs may be appointed by the executive to lead programs or committees.
 Program and committee chairs play a critical role in ensuring that the SNSC continues to run its successful programming and trail grooming activities.

-Meeting minutes from each executive meeting are avaialble to all club members, and where possible are posted on the website for all club members to view electronically.
+Meeting minutes from each executive meeting are available to all club members, and where possible are posted on the website for all club members to view electronically.

-Please contact us by email if you are interested in helping with leadership or adminstration of the Saskatoon Nordic Ski Club, and contributing to the future of cross country skiing in Saskatoon at saskatoonnordicsk(at)yahoo.ca.
+Please email us if you are interested in helping with leadership or administration of the Saskatoon Nordic Ski Club, and contributing to the future of cross country skiing in Saskatoon.